 Yasmina Reggad : we dreamt of utopia and we woke up screaming

-A broadcasting company at times, and at others, a foreign broadcast monitoring centre, two performative works part of the first chapter a common consent to listen. a collective dissent of interpretation explore new ways of 'exhibiting' and activating a unique and little-known archive of a time when Algiers was dubbed the 'Mecca of Revolution'.En savoir plus
+In the fashion of a radio series, two performative works form the first two episodes of we dreamt of utopia and we woke up screaming.
+A broadcasting company at times, and a foreign broadcast monitoring centre at others, they explore new ways of 'exhibiting' and activating a unique and little-known archive of a time when Algiers was dubbed the 'Mecca of Revolution'.En savoir plus

-Against the backdrop of the Cold War's bi-polar tensions of the 1960s and 1970s, the Algerian capital that hosted national liberation movements, political exiles, rebels and disillusioned Westerners, militants from all the continents, witnessed the forging of a 'third way' and other possible futures.
-Drawing on the liberation movements' broadcasts aired by the Algerian national broadcasting company (RTA), the polyglot and polyphonic production echoes Reggad's journey through the worlds of ideas and ideals of that time.
+Against the backdrop of the Cold War's bi-polar tensions during the 1960s and 1970s, militants from all the continents convened in Algiers and witnessed a forging of a 'third way', other possible futures.
+The Algerian capital hosted everyone from national liberation movements, political exiles, rebels and disillusioned Westerners.
+Drawing on the liberation movements' broadcasts aired by the Algerian national broadcasting company (RTA), the polyglot and polyphonic productions echo Yasmina Reggad's journey through the worlds of ideas and ideals of that transformative period.

-Immersed within either a live radio documentary show or a performative installation, the audience bares witness to the conception, production and broadcasting of two carefully scripted works.
-They become the contemporary listeners that carry the voices of past struggles and avant-garde propositions, and re-enact the solidarity with and between otherwise invisible actors of global history.
+By either immersing themselves within a live radio documentary show, or by activating a performative installation, the audience bares witness to the processes of conception, production and broadcasting of two carefully scripted works.
+The audience becomes both the contemporary listener and broadcaster.
+They carry the voices of past struggles and avant-garde propositions.
+In this way, they are invited to re-enact the solidarity with and between otherwise invisible actors of global history.